helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/1-basic-example.md

-# 1. Simple Example
+# 1. Basic Example

 Here is how to do a simple deployment:

 ## 1.1.
 Download the latest release of camus2

 Seems a little obvious, but the camus2 release includes a bunch of goodies that you will need to make the deployment work.
-You can find the minimum requirements [here](/hx-deploy-tool/docs/userguide/minimum-requirements), so have a read before you try to get things running.
+Have a look and make sure you meet the [minimum requirements](/hx-deploy-tool/docs/userguide/1-welcome/5-minimum-requirements).

 We are going to use camus2 to deploy a release on a single machine, without a proxy.